Tarakeybla/tarakeybla-header/README.md

 ## Hello everyone 👋

-My name is Igor Kozlov and I`m Beginner Software Engineer with a background in Quality Assurance.
+My name is Igor Kozlov and I`m a Backend Developer with a background in Quality Assurance.
 Nice to meet you!

 ## About me